curl/curl-cheat-sheet/README.md

 # curl-cheat-sheet
-A single page document with the most important curl options explained
+Single page documents with the most important curl options explained

+Switch to the gh-pages branch for current work.